eli0shin/discuss/README.md

 # Discuss

+There are 2 significant branches in the project:

+master: original app in phoenix 1.2 phoenix-1.3: refactored to use phoenix 1.3 with context for improved separation of concerns and cohesion

 To start your Phoenix app:

-  * Install dependencies with `mix deps.get`
+- Install dependencies with `mix deps.get`
-  * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
+- Create and migrate your database with `mix ecto.create && mix ecto.migrate`
-  * Install Node.js dependencies with `npm install`
+- Install Node.js dependencies with `npm install`
-  * Start Phoenix endpoint with `mix phoenix.server`
+- Start Phoenix endpoint with `mix phoenix.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.